 - Nourish Your Blood: The optimal time to nourish your blood is within 1-5 days after you stop bleeding.

 - Avoid sugary foods: Blood sugar fluctuation is one of the main causes of PMS symptoms.
 You can keep your blood sugar stable by avoiding sugary foods, such as soft drinks, candies, and cakes.

 - Consume foods high in fibre: Food such as veggies, fruits and whole grains.
 Fibre can help move excess estrogen from your body, hence regulate your periods, reducing PMS and calming your mood.

 - Healthy Snacks: In between meals, have some healthy snacks rich in Vitamin B, such as walnuts and cashews.

-- Proteins intake: Have sufficient proteins in your meals, such as salmon, organic meat, eggs.
+- Protein intake: Have sufficient protein in your meals, such as salmon, organic meat, eggs.

 - Keep your meals regular: To avoid blood sugar fluctuation and strengthen your digestion.